← Back to Community

 300 characters max on many flows.

 Hi [Name], [Year] at [School], [stack or project one-liner].
 I read [specific thing they published or shipped] and I am trying to learn [narrow skill].
-If you accept, I will send a short note with one question.
-Thanks, [Your name]
+I was wondering if you had time to answer some questions or chat :) Thanks, [Your name]

 Template B: Cold email #1